-If, for example, you want to anchor your portfolio with a fund that invests in big boys like Intel
+If, for example, you want to anchor your portfolio with mega caps such as Nokia

 Put it together, and what do you have?
-A well-rounded portfolio that can help you beat the market over time while keeping a lid on pesky volatility -- provided, of course, that you know how to separate the fund industry's wheat from its plentiful chaff.
+A well-rounded, growth-oriented portfolio that can help you beat the market over time while keeping a lid on pesky volatility -- provided, of course, that you know how to separate the fund industry's wheat from its plentiful chaff.

 Aye, there's the rub

 Good thing we don't believe in dart-throwing.
-Since the advent of -- the Fool newsletter service designed to help you beat the market with funds -- our thesis has been that if you ask and answer a consistent set of questions, you can home in on the industry's best and brightest.
+Since the advent of our Champion Funds newsletter service, our thesis has been that if you ask and answer a consistent set of questions, you can home in on the industry's best and brightest.
 In the process, you'll leave your friendly neighborhood stock jock in the dust, where he'll be crying over his outsized brokerage bill.

 Free for all

-That said, a commission-free dud remains, well, a dud.
-As you go fund-shopping, then, put these two traits near the top of your list.
+Alas, a commission-free dud remains, well, a dud.
+As you go fund shopping, then, put these two traits near the top of your list:

 1. A manager with a successful track record of at least five years

 Lots of otherwise savvy folks get hung up on a fund's past performance, but if a seemingly impressive track record doesn't belong to the manager who's currently calling the shots, that showing -- in the immortal words of Elvis Costello -- means less than zero.